 What sort of expenses can I include in my grant application?

-This varies depending upon which category you are applying for – please refer to the detailed sections for each funding category.
+This varies depending upon which category you are applying for – please refer to the detailed sections of the Handbooks for each funding category.

 Can I get a grant to buy equipment?